All Scholars Day 2022

 Poster Instructions for Accepted Abstracts

 - Poster dimensions are 36 inches high x 48 inches wide.
-Please do not attach your poster to poster board or a trifold board.
-Bring push pins to attach your poster to the presentation board.
+Prepare your poster accordingly.
+Please do not bring free standing poster boards or trifold boards.

 - Posters must be presented by the primary author (or group of authors).

-- Posters must be set up 15 minutes in advance of the assigned Poster Session.
+- Posters must be set up at the beginning of the day.
 The presenter is responsible for assembling the poster board and removing the poster at the end of the session.

-There will be poster presentation sessions, 11:00-1:00 throughout.
-Students are expected to stand with their poster for the entire session.
+- There will be one poster presentation session from 10-12 p.m.
+Students are expected to stand with their poster for the duration of the session.

 Oral Presentation Instructions for Accepted Abstracts